III. Faculty Employment Policies

 III.L.
 Faculty Appeals Committee

 The Faculty Appeals Committee is a standing committee of the Faculty Senate that is responsible for providing a means for an instructional faculty member to appeal decisions on certain specific matters to a committee of his or her peers.
 The Faculty Appeals Committee receives an instructional faculty member's appeal, determines whether a hearing will be held, and if so, selects a Hearing Committee.
-For information concerning the makeup and appointment of the Faculty Appeals Committee, see the Constitution of the Faculty Senate, Faculty Handbook, Section VI.
+For information concerning the makeup and appointment of the Faculty Appeals Committee, see the Bylaws of the Faculty Senate, Article IV, Section 10.
 Appeals should be sent to the chair of the Faculty Appeals Committee.
 The faculty member holding the position of chair is designated on the Faculty Senate committees' home page.
 The Faculty Appeals Committee is not a general grievance body and it shall consider only those matters specified in the Faculty Handbook as appealable to the Faculty Appeals Committee.
 A&P faculty members do not have access to the Faculty Appeals Committee except in matters concerning promotion and/or tenure denials, as specified in the Faculty Handbook sections on those matters.

 III.L.2.a.
 Submission of an Appeal